-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 BET YOU DIDN’T KNOW: An early draft written by Puzo was built around a storyline that had Anthony Corleone working with the CIA to rub out a South American dictator.
 There were several other versions before Puzo and Coppola put this one together.
 Robert Duvall was originally going to reprise his role as Tom Hagen and would have had a big role in the financial wheeling and dealing and legitimization of the Corleone family.
 But Duvall balked at the pay he was offered (which was substantially less than Pacino’s salary).
 Instead, the script was rewritten with Hagen dead and his son (John Savage) playing a minor role as a priest who gets assigned to the Vatican.

 CASTING CALL: Winona Ryder was set to play Mary, but bowed out so that she could appear in Edward Scissorhands (1990).
-Several others were mentioned, including Julia Roberts, Laura San Giacomo and Linda Fiorentino before Coppola settled on his daughter and rewrote the script so that the character of Mary was younger.
+Several others were mentioned, including Julia Roberts, Laura San Giacomo, and Linda Fiorentino before Coppola settled on his daughter and rewrote the script so that the character of Mary was younger.

 Just imagine a scene with Fiorentino and Garcia making gnocchi.
 It could have gotten the film an X-rating.